Cortinarius violaceus: Distribution and habitat

 Cortinarius violaceus is found across North America, Europe and Asia.
 Although widespread, it is not common anywhere in Europe, and it is listed as endangered in the British Isles.
 Cortinarius violaceus is a rare component of subarctic areas of western Greenland.
-It has not been recorded from Iceland.

 In Europe, it grows in deciduous woodland during autumn, especially among oak, birch and beech, but is also found on occasion with conifers.
 It is also occasionally known from treeless heathland, where it is associated with bracken.
 The species favours acidic soil.
 Cortinarius violaceus forms mycorrhizal associations with several species of tree.
 In this symbiotic relationship, the fungus gains carbon from the plant and supplies it with beneficial minerals.
 In Nordic countries, its hosts include white birch (Betula pubescens), silver birch (B. pendula), European aspen (Populus tremula) and rarely European beech (Fagus sylvatica).
 No records of association with oak (Quercus) are known from this region.
 Brandrud reported that what he described as spp. hercynicus grew with Picea abies, generally in more alkaline soils and along with mosses of the genera Hylocomium and Pleurozium, and, in moister areas, big shaggy-moss (Rhytidiadelphus triquetrus), as well as the buttercup-family shrub Hepatica nobilis.
 The species grows with Betula pubescens in Greenland, and is also associated with hazelnut (Corylus avellana) in Central and Southern Europe.

 In North America, C. violaceus favours conifers, and, though rare over much of the continent, is relatively common in certain areas, including Mount Rainier National Park and Olympic National Park.
 It is more common in old growth forest in the Pacific Northwest, though has sprung up in regrowth areas populated with fir, pine, aspen and alder in the Great Lakes region.
 Fruit bodies occur singly or in small groups, often near rotting wood, and can grow in fairy rings.
 Closely related species that look like C. violaceus can be found in Central and South America, Australia, New Zealand, Papua New Guinea, and Malaysia.

 Edibility and biochemistry

 Cortinarius violaceus are sometimes considered inedible, and sometimes considered edible, but not choice.
 Instead, the primary appeal of the species to mushroom hunters, according to Arora, is its beauty.
 Its similarity to some other (inedible or toxic) webcaps renders it risky to eat.
 The taste after cooking is reportedly bitter.

-The colour of C. violaceus cannot be converted to a dye, unlike that of some other Cortinarius species, such as C. sanguineus and C. semisanguineus.
+The colour of C. violaceus hasn't been recorded for conversion into a dye, unlike that of some other Cortinarius species, such as C. sanguineus and C. semisanguineus.
 The colour is caused by an elusive pigment that has been difficult to isolate; its identity was not known until 1998.
 This is an iron(III) complex of (R)-3,4-dihydroxy-β-phenylalanine [(R)-β-dopa].
 It dissolves in water, turning the liquid dark purple before fading to blackish-grey.
 C. violaceus fruiting bodies contain around 100 times more iron than those of most other fungi.
 Cortinarius violaceus extract demonstrates an inhibitory activity against cysteine protease.